andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 When a new authorization request comes in the code authored by the customer is bundled up along with contextual information like the user object and request headers.
 This bundle is sent to the execution engine for execution.
 In this model, the Webtask cluster is entirely stateless and unaware of any notion of code being stored anywhere.

 Compared to the node sandbox model which was like CGI creating a new process for every request.
 This version of Webtasks and the way it was used was like FastCGI.
-We are still sending the code to execute every request, but the process persisted across many requests.
+We were still sending the code to execute every request, but the process persisted across many requests.
 This enhancement saved considerable time recreating the process.

 ### Moving to pre-provisioning

 The next functional change in Webtasks was a move from a pure sandbox model to a pre-provisioned model.
-We created a set of management APIs that allowed the creation of a Webtask that could then be invoked separately.
+We created a set of management APIs that allowed the creation of a webtask that could then be invoked separately.

 This change was a more traditional model bringing it conceptually in line with other FaaS providers like Lamda.
 Pre-provisioning had an advantage in allowing the system to optimize compilation of the code once and execute over and over.
 It also freed up the body of the request sent to the webtask making it much more useful for a large number of scenarios.

 ### Focus on startup latency

 Auth0 is in a unique position from other FaaS providers in that our code executes in the UI path.
 With each execution, a user is sitting at a login dialog and watching a spinner spin.
-This time is when we have to execute all webtasks.
+There is a brief window of time that we have to execute all webtasks.

-Another aspect, are customers who need to execute webtasks infrequently.
+Another aspect is customers who need to execute webtasks infrequently.
 Think of the typical authentication scenario; users come to work and log in then are done for the rest of the day.
 Users who come in later very frequently encounter a situation where our stack is cold.

 We put considerable effort into finding ways to optimize webtask startup latency, so it does not take seconds as Lambda takes from time to time unpredictably.
 This latency would reflect poorly on the end user experience.